Both channels got harder at the same time.

 "Ads are for scaling, not starting.
 Don't burn cash on ads until you have a proven offer and a budget exceeding $3,000 per month."
 (Linkmate, LinkedIn Organic vs. Paid Ads: 2026 Guide)

-When paid should take more of the budget.
+When paid should take the bigger share.

 "LinkedIn ads boost purchase intent by 33% compared to other platforms."
 (ALM Corp, LinkedIn Ads: Ultimate Guide 2026)